daniel99korban/daniel99korban/README.md

 ### Olá!
 Sou o Daniel Korban

-- 🌱 I’m currently learning Java, Dart and Flutter
+- 🌱 I’m currently learning Java and Web development
 - 👯 I’m looking to collaborate on web projects
 - ⚡ Fun fact: it took me two weeks to discover that the error was a semicolon in the wrong place
 <div>